ncpenke/py_ib_tws_server/README.md

     Example: `EClient.setServerLogLevel`.

 6. A one-off pattern that wraps both a subscription and query in a single request call controlled by a flag.

-    - A request method.
-    - An optional cancel method.
-    - One or more update methods.
-    - One or more streaming methods.
-    - Sometimes there's a separate done method or a done flag may also be passed via the update method.

     Example `EClient.reqHistoricalTicks`, `EWrapper.historicalTicks`, `EWrapper.historicalTicksBidAsk`, `EWrapper.historicalTicksLast`